Bears, Mantises and, of Course, Bees

 A special kind of honey in Michigan

 The DeKornes – members of the Sioux Honey co-op since 1964 when Jay joined – have always run bees in Michigan.
-The family, combined, currently oversees thousands of hives.
-Two-thirds of those hives are located in northern Michigan, near Antrim and Charlevoix Counties, on more than 100 properties of farmers, landowners and other homesteads.
+The family currently oversees hives in northern Michigan, near Antrim and Charlevoix Counties.

 The DeKornes get permission to place their hives on the properties, just like all beekeepers.
 It’s a mutually beneficial relationship, as the bees help pollinate crops and other plants in those areas.

 “We still place those hives with a handshake,” Dan says.
 “A handshake and a case of honey at the end of the season, just like we’ve always done.”

 Their bees spend a lot of time feeding on basswood trees and star thistle, a non-native plant.
 “Some people call it knapweed; it’s probably the best honey plant we have in Michigan for bees,” says Dan, who became an official member of Sioux Honey in 1987 and whose son, Joe, joined in 2016.

 Other nectar sources include a variety of florals, raspberries, blueberries, wild berries, fireweed and milkweed.

 The result is a honey that is light and mild, and, of course, “it’s the best honey anywhere.”

 Sioux Honey is happy to receive the DeKornes’ honey, and Dan says Sioux Honey – with more than 200 member beekeepers like himself – gives him peace of mind.